Connect

 Calgary vs. Edmonton at a Glance

-- Sports: Calgary and Edmonton are home to major sports teams like the Flames and Oilers, respectively.
+• Sports: Calgary and Edmonton are home to major sports teams, including the Flames and the Oilers.

 Calgary Economy vs. Edmonton Economy